aivanova5/design/docs/auction.md

 ## Bids

+The `bids` table collects all the bid data for each auction.

 | Name | Type | Description
 | ---- | ---- | -----------
 | bid_id | text | The bid identifier